Road To AZ-204 - Implementing IaaS solutions

 What is an Azure Container Instance?

-Azure Container Instance is an Azure resource that provides us a fast and quick way to deploy Docker Images into Docker Containers.
+Azure Container Instance is an Azure resource that provides us with a fast and quick way to deploy Docker Images into Docker Containers.
 It is ideal when you need to deploy single independent applications.

 It is not recommended for advanced scenarios where we want to scale or orchestrate the containers.
 For those scenarios, it is recommended to use Azure Kubernetes Services.